-In June 2022, the Company granted performance awards consisting of performance stock options, or PSOs, and performance stock units, or PSUs, pursuant to the 2021 Equity Incentive Plan.
+In June 2022, the Company granted performance awards, consisting of performance stock options, or PSOs, and performance stock units, or PSUs, to non-executive employees pursuant to the 2021 Equity Incentive Plan.
 Each performance award is earned through the achievement of a performance-based metric over a defined performance period determined by the compensation committee of the Company's board of directors.
 The estimated fair value of the equity awards that contain performance conditions is expensed over the term of the award once the Company has determined that it is probable that the performance conditions will be satisfied.
-During the three and six months ended June 30, 2022, the Company granted 152,550 PSOs with a weighted-average grant date fair value of \$7.89 per share and 99,250 PSUs with a weighted-average grant date fair value of \$15.25 per share.
+During the nine months ended September 30, 2022, the Company granted 152,550 PSOs with a weighted-average grant date fair value of \$7.78 per share and 99,250 PSUs with a weighted-average grant date fair value of \$15.25 per share.
 The total fair values of PSOs and PSUs granted were \$1.2 million and \$1.5 million, respectively.
-As of June 30, 2022, no PSOs or PSUs had vested since the achievement of the performance-based metrics of the performance awards was not deemed probable.
+As of September 30, 2022, no PSOs or PSUs had vested since the achievement of the performance-based metrics of the performance awards was not deemed probable.